 Your hopes and well wishes for your colleagues

 3. Write an introduction

-Write an introduction that greets and thanks your audience for listening.
+Write an introduction that greets and thanks your audience for listening to your farewell.
 You can also directly address the purpose of your speech.
 A sentence or two is sufficient for this section.
 While drafting, it may be helpful to write your introduction after organizing speech ideas.
-This strategy allows you to efficiently focus on the majority of your speech and brainstorm ideas for a strong opening.
+This strategy allows you to focus efficiently on most of your speech and brainstorm ideas for a strong opening.

 4. Expand on your ideas with the right tone